pavian57/qsoTrainer/README.md

 give `**veve**` again to leave the Abbreviation  mode, the reset button does the same.

-6. to change WPM and set SOTA Qso, doubclick the eoncoder, to enter Menu, to change value click once.
+6. to change WPM, Farnsworth, SOTA Mode dnd Paddle Polarity, doubclick the rotaryeoncoder, to enter Menu, to change a value click once.

 ## Requirements
 It runs on any compatible ESP8266 with a small Oled dispay 0.96".  preferable Wifikit from Heltec.